Bill Spivey: 1952–53 to 1956–57

 In October 1952, Spivey played in two games for the American Basketball League's Elmira Colonels, scoring 21 and 32 points in the contests.
-That season, he also was a member of the Detroit Vagabonds barnstorming team.
+That season, he also was a member of the Detroit Vagabond Kings barnstorming team.
 For the next three seasons, he spent time with three teams connected to the Harlem Globetrotters exhibition team: the Boston Whirlwinds, the House of David, and the Washington Generals.
 In one game with the Whirlwinds, Spivey got into a fight with Globetrotters player Bobby "Showboat" Hall.
 For the 1955–56 and 1956–57 seasons, Spivey played for another barnstorming team, the New York Olympians, later renamed the Kentucky Colonels.

 1957–58 to 1962–63

-Beginning with the 1957–58 season, Spivey spent 10 of his remaining 12 professional seasons in the EBL.
+Beginning with the 1957–58 season, Spivey spent 10 of his remaining 12 professional seasons in the Eastern Professional Basketball League (EPBL).
 The first two of those EBL seasons were spent with the Wilkes-Barre Barons, and Spivey led the team to consecutive league championships.
-On April 20, 1958, he scored 62 points in the title-clinching game against the Easton Madisons, setting an EBL playoff record.
+On April 20, 1958, he scored 62 points in the title-clinching game against the Easton Madisons, setting an EPBL playoff record.
 In 1958–59, he became the first player in league history with a 1,000-point season, and had 64 points in a March 1959 game.
 That season, he was named the league's most valuable player.
-Along with his play in the EBL, Spivey reached an agreement to join the Ansonia Norwoods of the semi-professional Connecticut Basketball Association (CBA) in 1958.
+Along with his play in the EPBL, Spivey reached an agreement to join the Ansonia Norwoods of the semi-professional Connecticut Basketball Association (CBA) in 1958.
 Over two years with the Norwoods, his points-per-game average exceeded 30.0.

 Spivey moved to the Baltimore Bullets for the 1959–60 season, and played two seasons for the club.
-In Spivey's first season with the Bullets, he had 36.3 points per game, the highest average of his EBL career.
+In Spivey's first season with the Bullets, he had 36.3 points per game, the highest average of his EPBL career.
 Outside EBL competition, he received an opportunity to play opposite leading NBA center Wilt Chamberlain in a 1960 exhibition game, held in Milford, Connecticut, against the CBA's Milford Chiefs.
 Spivey had a 30-point, 23-rebound performance; his statistics were comparable to those of Chamberlain, who recorded a 31-point, 27-rebound game.

-The Bullets won the league championship in 1960–61, after which Spivey played two seasons in a different American Basketball League, with the Los Angeles Jets and Long Beach–Hawaii Chiefs.
+The Bullets won the league championship in 1960–61, after which Spivey played two seasons in a different American Basketball League (ABL), with the Los Angeles Jets and Long Beach–Hawaii Chiefs.
 Spivey was named to the 1961–62 All-ABL Second Team after averaging 22.7 points per game and 11.2 rebounds per game with the Chiefs; his total of 1,773 points was second behind Connie Hawkins.
 In the 1962–63 season, which was shortened when the league suspended operations, he had an average of 22.5 points per game in 24 games with Long Beach.
 In ABL history, Spivey was third in points scored and fourth in rebounds.